 Are There Special Rules for Certain Types of Businesses?

 Yes, some businesses are subject to additional requirements when it comes to protecting their customers from harm.
-For example, law establishes specific security requirements for convenience stores (which include installing a security camera system, providing employee training, and limiting the amount of cash they have on hand).
+For example, Florida law establishes specific security requirements for convenience stores (which include installing a security camera system, providing employee training, and limiting the amount of cash they have on hand).
 Additionally, there are legally-recognized standards for premises such as pools and construction sites, where invitees can be at increased risk for dangerous slip, trip, and fall injuries.

 Now for a Free, No-Obligation Consultation

 If you were injured at a Palm Beach County and would like to find out if you are entitled to financial compensation, I encourage you to call Brian D. Guralnick Injury Lawyers for a free, no-obligation consultation.
 We can help you understand your rights; and, if you have a claim, we can help you Demand More® for your injury-related losses.
 Do you have a case?
 What is your case worth?
-Find out – call me, Brian D. Guralnick, personally at 561.202.MORE(6673) now.
+Find out – call me, Brian D. Guralnick, personally at 561-202-6673 now.

 Disclaimer: The information in this blog is not intended, and must not be taken, as legal advice on any particular set of facts or circumstances.
 If you need advice on specific legal issues, please consult with a licensed Personal Injury attorney.